On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 By \cite[Theorem 2.3]{GL}, the proportion of regular semisimple elements in $G$ is at least $1-6/q$.
 A regular semisimple element does not have eigenvalue $1$ on the symplectic module (or, in other words, centralizes only $V^\perp$ on the orthogonal module $V$).
 It follows that a regular semisimple element $g$ fixes only one nondegenerate hyperplane, namely $[g,V]$.
 Then $|R^+ \cap R^-|/|G|\leq 6/q$, which shows that $\P_{\text{inv}}(G,A_\ell)\geq 1-6/q+O(n^{-0.005})$. \end{proof}

-Next we prove the upper bound to $\P_{\text{inv}}(G,G)$.
+Next we prove Theorem \ref{main_theorem_absolute_constant_2}(3) in this case, which is the final remaining step in the proof of all the main results.

+Let $G=\Sp_{2m}(q)$ with $m\geq 2$ and $q$ even.
 We first observe that, if $g \in G$ is semisimple and centralizes a $2$-space, then $g$ fixes hyperplanes of both signs.
 In the case $q$ odd, we could exploit the discriminant to see this; here we use a different argument.

 \begin{lemma} Assume $g \in G$ is semisimple and $\emph{dim} \, \emph C_V(g) \geq 2$ on the orthogonal module.
 Then $g$ fixes nondegenerate hyperplanes of both signs. \end{lemma}

 \begin{proof} Assume $V^{\perp} = \gen v$.
 Since every element of $\F_q$ is a square, by rescaling we may assume $Q(v)=1$.
 Assume now $g$ is semisimple and fixes a nondegenerate hyperplane $W$; we want to show that $g$ fixes also a hyperplane of opposite sign.